mitchross/reubah/README.md

 - No file storage - immediate delivery
 - Automatic cleanup
 - Input validation
+- ICO files with transparency will get a white background when converted to JPEG (due to JPEG format limitations)

 ## License
 This project is licensed under the [MIT License](LICENSE).